Omarjourney/feelynx-web-app-dev/README.md

 ```

 > **Note:** `LIVEKIT_API_SECRET` is for backend use only and must never be exposed to the frontend.

+The frontend configuration reads these variables at runtime via `src/config/index.ts`.
+Missing values cause the application to throw during startup so misconfigured builds fail fast.
+Ensure `VITE_UNSPLASH_RANDOM_BASE_URL` ends with a trailing slash so asset paths resolve correctly.

 The application streams over WebRTC using [LiveKit Cloud](https://docs.livekit.io/home/cloud/).